nicferrari/backtester/README.md

 - Now:
   - you can read a report of the backtest
     ```rust
-    report(&sma_cross_tester);
+    report(sma_cross_tester);
     ```
-  - you can produce a log period by period with the requested parameter
+  - you can produce a log period by period with the requested parameters
     ```rust
     sma_cross_tester.log(&["date","open","high","low","close","position","account","indicator"]);
     ```